gameman15/Register/README.md

 	-Adding customer to ticket not working (fixed v1.4r1) -(!)Putting 0 to cancel on cash ticket check out still takes items out of the bible (fixed v1.5r7)

+Version 1.4r1:
+	-(!)Putting 0 to cancel on cash ticket check out still takes items out of the bible (fixed v1.5r7)

+Version 1.4r2:
+	-(!)Putting 0 to cancel on cash ticket check out still takes items out of the bible (fixed v1.5r7)

 Version 1.4r3:
-	-If more than one item found sometimes popup claims no items found (fixed v1.5) -(!)Putting 0 to cancel on cash ticket check out still takes items out of the bible (fixed v1.5r7)
+	-If more than one item found sometimes popup claims no items found (fixed v1.5) -(!)Putting 0 to cancel on cash ticket check out still takes items out of the bible (fixed v1.5r7) -No Tax gets stuck in an infinite loop if you click it (fixed v1.6.0)

 Version 1.5:
 	-(!)After scanning a barcode the program fails to continue (fixed v1.5r1)